 Shows which extensions are installed on your Mac.
 Select one to see or change its settings.

 Turn an extension on or off by clicking the tick box next to it.

 On Other Devices Extensions list (on the left)

 Shows which extensions are installed on your other Apple devices where you’re signed in with the same Apple ID and have Safari turned on in iCloud settings.

 Click an extension from another Apple device to install it on your Mac.

 See or change settings for the selected extension.

-To remove an extension that came with an app, simply drag the app to the Trash.
+To remove an extension that came with an app, simply drag the app to the Bin.

-Note: To provide some features, extensions may access the content of the webpages you visit.
-It’s good practice to check which extensions you have installed and make sure you are familiar with what they do.
+Note: To provide some features, extensions may access the content of the web pages you visit.
+It’s good practice to check which extensions you’ve installed and make sure you’re familiar with what they do.